Old Town street closure scheduled

 "When work is complete each evening, a small emergency lane will be cleared.
 No parking will be permitted in the emergency lane and any cars found parked in the area will need to be towed," it says.

 A 2.3-mile water pipeline is under construction that will link the Judge Tunnel water source in Empire Canyon to the Spiro water treatment plant in Thaynes Canyon.
+Some of the work has been seen on a highly visible hillside overlooking Old Town from the west.

 For more information, call 565-0109 or email email@example.com.